General Rules 2020

 Prize list will be available on the SALMON-A-RAMA website.
 Contest prize list is subject to revision as late prizes may be contributed and may be slotted according to policy as set by the prize committee to enhance the prize list.

-All prize money will be mailed to each winner within 30 days of the end of the tournament provided all federal, state, and local paperwork has been submitted to the Salmon-a--committee.
-Paperwork must be completed within 14 days of completion of tournamet or prizes can be forfeited.
+All prize money will be mailed to each winner within 30 days of the end of the tournament provided all federal, state, and local paperwork has been submitted to the Salmon-a-Rama committee.
+All prizes must be claimed within 60 days of the end of the contest or the prize will be forfeited.
+All IRS W-9 paperwork must be completed within 10 days of completion of tournament or prizes can be forfeited.

 The official daily standings will be determined at the end of each day.
 The SALMON-A-RAMA website (www.salmon-a-rama.com) has the official standings.

-- All participants further agree to hold Salmon Unlimited of Wisconsin, its officers, tournament committee, sponsors and volunteers harmless from any liability for damage incurred as a result of participation in the Tournament, in whatever form or manner said liabilities or damages might be incurred
+All participants further agree to hold Salmon Unlimited of Wisconsin, its officers, tournament committee, sponsors and volunteers harmless from any liability for damage incurred as result of participation in the Tournament, in whatever form or manner said liabilities or damages might be incurred.